Prepare for tomorrow's needs today with a cost-effective solution designed specifically for growing businesses.

 Many small businesses struggle with old accounting solutions that can't keep up with their growth.
-You need a solution tailored for your business.
+You need a solution tailored to your business.

-Before selecting ERP software for small business, it’s critical to understand what the needs (and pain points) of your business are and if ERP software will help you address them.
+Before selecting ERP software for small business, it’s critical to understand your business needs (and pain points) and whether ERP software can help you address them.

-For example, do you sometimes struggle with inconsistent data from different business areas?
-Or do you find it difficult to find up-to-date financial information when you need it?
+For example, do you sometimes struggle with inconsistent data stemming from different business areas?
+Or do you find it difficult to access up-to-date financial information when you need it?
 These are often key signs that your business is outgrowing its accounting software.
 However, recognizing that your small business is ready for software like ERP is only the first step.

 You need to consider your budget for migrating to ERP software and how long this process will take.
-You'll also need to consider if your company wants a cloud, on-premise, or best-of-breed solution.
-There are no easy answers because it depends on the size and scope of your business.
+You'll also need to consider if your company prefers a cloud, on-premises or best-of-breed solution.
+The answers are not so straightforward and depend on the size and scope of your business.

-In rapidly growing smaller businesses, managers sometimes can’t see what’s happening in every area of their business.
+In rapidly growing smaller businesses, managers are sometimes unable to identify what’s happening in every area of their business.
 They may, for example, not know how much inventory their business has or requires.
-ERP means owners and managers can see what’s happening in every area of their business including: administration and operational functions, HR, procurement, manufacturing, warehousing, sales and marketing, customer service and more.
+ERP means that owners and managers are getting a view of what’s happening in every area of their business, including: administration and operational functions, HR, procurement, manufacturing, warehousing, sales and marketing, customer service and more.

-Any small business owner who wants an ERP software solution to succeed must first gather requirements from all stakeholders and carefully plan the project in advance if they want to see ROI.
+Any small business owner looking for a successful ERP software solution must first gather the requirements of all stakeholders and carefully plan the project in advance, in pursuit of ROI.

-ERP software's reputation for being painful, expensive, and difficult to use puts off many small businesses who are ready to take the next step.
-What's more, many ERP projects fail because small business managers don’t consider:
+The reputation of ERP software as being clumsy, expensive and difficult to use discourages many small businesses ready to take the next step.
+What's more, many ERP projects fail because small business managers fail to consider:

-The good news is an ERP solution is affordable, flexible, and easy to implement.
-It'll help you and your small business work differently.
+The good news is that an ERP solution is affordable, flexible and easy to implement.
+It will help you and your small business function more efficiently.